Zachbot168/ExcelAutomateScripts/README.md

+### Excel Automation Organization Scripts For Flight Data

+I used these scripts in my internship at Cebu Pacific in order to organize useful data and remove useless data

 ### Unmerge Cells in Excel Sheets - "unmergedcells.py"

 This script uses the `openpyxl` library to unmerge cells in all worksheets of an Excel workbook.
 When cells are unmerged, the values from the merged cells are consolidated into a single string, which is then placed in each of the previously merged cells.